-Tax advantages and the need to catch up on retirement savings make Cash Balance the fastest growing sector of the retirement plan market
+Cash Balance plans continue rising as the fastest growing sector of the retirement plan market despite uncertainty over tax rate changes

 Every year since 2008, Kravitz has published an in-depth analysis of the latest IRS Form 5500 filings for Cash Balance retirement plans.
 The annual growth in new plans, regional trends, plan asset growth and other statistics are provided as a reference for retirement plan professionals and others interested in learning more about Cash Balance plans.